 Delivery of care for potentially life threatening or disabling emergencies should never be delayed for the purposes of determining eligibility or obtaining prior authorization.
-These functions should be delegated to a non-direct care giver at the emergency department (ED) to be done either concurrently with the provision of care or soon after as possible.
+These functions should be delegated to a non-direct care giver at the emergency department (ED) to be done either concurrently with the provision of post-stabilization care or as soon after as possible.